 Skip to main content

-Our low-level version control system is based on Jujutsu VCS which allows for full Git-compatibility while enabling more efficient agent-first workflows.
+Mesa versions every document with robust version control.
+The model is based on Jujutsu VCS which allows for full Git-compatibility while enabling more efficient agent-first workflows.

 Core Primitives